SDM

 Analysis of Bio-Oracle data

-Objective While running some brief quality control tests on Bio-Oracle layers before using them for a recent project it was detected that some of the layers in the current version of the Bio-Oracle product appear to have very large errors.
+While running some brief quality control tests on Bio-Oracle layers before using them for a recent project it was detected that some of the layers in the current version of the Bio-Oracle product appear to have very large errors.
 Specifically the error is that there are layers where the minimum values are greater than the maximum values.
 It is unclear how this could be possible, so in the following text and code we will look into how we go about investigating these data layers and we will discuss which layers are fine, and which are not.
+This error was first detected in the current velocity layers but a brief search turned up errors in other layers, too.
+So in this post we will be going through each individual layer to test for this max less than min error.
+We will look at all of the different depths as well as the future projections.